tjmahr/tjmahr.github.io/_posts/2021-02-26-random-effects-penalized-splines-same-thing.md

 with splines, we replace a predictor variable, like `times`, with a set of "synthetic" predictor variables.

+{% include figure image_path="/assets/images/2021-02-spline.png" alt="An illustration of a drafting spline." caption="A drafting spline is a flexible strip of wood that is anchored at a few points so that one can create smooth curves.
+Illustration by [Pearson Scott Foresman](https://commons.wikimedia.org/wiki/File:Spline_(PSF).png#file)." %}{: style="max-width: 50%; display: block; margin: 2em auto;"}

 An easy way to pull the wiggles is to use the model matrix.
 We have 20 columns for the intercept and 19 basis functions.

 ```r